Richiesams-dev/Richiesams-dev/README.md

 💻 **Front-End Developer** passionate about building clean, accessible, and user-friendly digital experiences.
 🌍 Based in **Benin, Edo, Nigeria**
 ✨ Currently improving my skills in **React**, **Node.js**, and **RESTful APIs**
-💡 “Code with purpose, design with empathy, and build with impact.”
+💡 "Code with purpose, design with empathy, and build with impact."

 ---